bguspl/bguspl.github.io/class_material/sql-python.md

-Application Persistence Design Patterns
+# **Application Persistence Design Patterns**

-Objectives
+## **Objectives**

 In this lecture we will learn about persistence design patterns. i.e, how to construct an application that uses data persistence (usually via databases).
-We will demonstrate the patterns you will learn using the python programming language and the sqlite database.
+We will demonstrate the patterns you will learn using the python programming language and the ```sqlite``` database.

-Since you will need to know a little python in order to complete this lesson here is a quick guide to python.
+Since you will need to know a little Python in order to complete this lesson here is a quick guide to python.

 Some parts of this section are based on the python for java programmers book/tutorial you are encouraged to read it if you wish to learn more about python.

-The python language have many different implementation, in this lecture we are only referring to the standard one which is CPython V2.7.
+Note: The python language have many different implementation, in this lecture we are only referring to the standard one which is CPython V2.7.

-Python in ~1 hour
+## **Python in ~1 hour**

 Python is an open-source, general purpose programming language that is dynamic, strongly-typed, object-oriented, functional, and memory-managed.
 Python uses an interpreter to translate and run its code and that's why it's called a scripting language.

 A scripting language is a programming language that uses an Interpreter to translate its source code.
 The interpreter reads and executes each line of code one at a time, just like a SCRIPT for a play or an audition, hence the the term "scripting language".
 We know that Java is a statically typed language, i.e. the types are checked and enforced at compile time.
 In contrast, Python is dynamic which means that the types are checked only at runtime.
 But Python is also strongly typed, just like Java.
 You can only execute operations that are supported by the target type.